datamadness/MyBlog/_posts/2019-03-24-time-signal-CNN.md

 ![image post](/assets/images/time_signal_CNN/spectrogram.png)

-The final dimension is 250x200 points, which is considerable reduction with acceptable information loss.
+The final dimension is 250x200 points, which is a considerable reduction with acceptable information loss.
 Additionally, the resulting 2D tensor is more favorable to CNN architectures that most of us are familiar with from image classification.

 #### Upsampling and TFrecords for Data Streaming
-Since the transformed training data still require gigabytes of memory, I save them into smaller TFRecords that will allow smooth data streaming during CNN training in TensorFlow.
+Since the transformed training data still requires gigabytes of memory, I save them into smaller TFRecords that will allow for smooth data streaming during CNN training in TensorFlow.
 This is described in more detail in [this post](https://datamadness.github.io/tensorflow_estimator_large_dataset_feed).

-The following code will split the measurement ids into train/test datasets while protecting phase signals from single measurement being split.
+The following code will split the measurement ids into train/test datasets while protecting phase signals from a single measurement being split.
 Since the classes are also highly unbalanced(about 14:1), the code will also upsample the minor class using permutation operations to avoid having duplicated samples.
-Note: Only train data are upsampled.
+Note: Only train data is upsampled.

 ```python